RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 ```

-So CSP is basically saying that not every channle needs to go through expensive transformation.
-Some channels can perserved the original information while the rest are transformed
+So CSP says not every channel needs expensive transformation.
+Some channels preserve original information while others are transformed.

 ### SPP (Spatial Pyramid Pooling)

-YOLO detectors do not usually use the original 2014 SPPNet style SPP.
-It uses a simpler version:
+YOLO detectors usually do not use the original 2014 SPPNet formulation.
+They use a simpler version:

 ```
 feature map